WyvernFiles/mhwilds-errors/README.md

 # mhwilds-errors
 I began working on this database to help solve the recurring errors the community was struggling with.
 Many guides on the internet have incomplete or inaccurate information, with some offering harmful advice without caution.
+This is a work in progress.

 Maintained by Sandman.